Reecepbcups/cosmos-governance-bot/README.md

 TWITTER<br>

 USE_PYTHON_RUNNABLE
-*if true, run the script in a screen such as `screen -S bot python3 twitterGovernanceBot.py`* *if false, use a cronjob to auto run it when you want, use https://crontab.guru/examples.html for help, must cd to directory first*
+*if true, run the script in a screen such as `screen -S bot python3 twitterGovernanceBot.py`*<br>
+*if false, use a cronjob to auto run it when you want, use https://crontab.guru/examples.html for help, must cd to directory first*<br>

-such as: `*/30 * * * * cd /root/twitterGovBot && python3 twitterGovernanceBot.py`
+such as: `*/30 * * * * cd /root/twitterGovBot && python3 twitterGovernanceBot.py`<br>

 LOG_RUNS
 *Just adds logs.txt for when the script is run to ensure success*